Hounfour/Loa-Library/README.md

-# Hounfour
+# Loa's Library
-Hounfour is a modular component library designed for Vue and React applications.
+The dollhouse-designs package is a modular component library designed for Vue and React applications.
 This repository organizes components in a structured way, facilitating development, testing, and documentation through Storybook.

 ## Table of Contents
 - [Installation](#installation)